dureuill/sc/README.md

 By the time we call `sc.get()` to print the string, it has already been dropped!
 This is mightlily UB.
-Also, note that if things were so simple we wouldn't bother returning an `Option` from `get()`, since the reference would always be valid.
+Also, note that if things were so simple we wouldn't bother returning an `Option` from `Sc::get()`, since the reference would always be valid.
 We need to constrain the reference in some other way.

 Introducing Dropper type